1. Home

 How transfers work

-Transfers get encoded on your device or card when you use it.
-Make sure to use the same device or card when you're transferring so you're not charged twice.
+Make sure to use the same card or device when you're transferring so you're not charged twice.

-• With tap to pay or a Pay-Per-Ride MetroCard: You get one free transfer within two hours of paying your fare.
+You get one free transfer within two hours of paying your fare.
 You can transfer from subway to bus, bus to subway, or bus to bus.
-If you transfer from the subway or local bus to an express bus, you'll be charged the difference between the subway or bus fare and the express bus fare unless you have a 7-Day Unlimited Express Bus Plus MetroCard.
+If you transfer from the subway or local bus to an express bus, you'll be charged the difference between the subway or bus fare and the express bus fare.

 Riding the subway or bus with kids